philanderson888/course-notes/Cyber/cyber-glossary (1).md

 ## Bastion Host

-Any device which is connected to the internet
+A jump box which gives access to secure computers via SSH or other mechanism

 ## Certifications In Cyber